The most sought after Indian bread is Naan and it certainly doesn't need any introduction.

 It's a really simple recipe in which I have used yeast as a leavening agent and with this, the Naan comes out really soft, fluffy, and crisp.

-This recipe is inspired by buttermilk dinner roll recipe @busybaker,but I have made the changes in the recipe to make it suitable for baking naan.
+This recipe is inspired by the buttermilk dinner roll recipe @busybaker, but I have made the changes in the recipe to make it suitable for baking naan.

 Which Flour is Used in Making Naan Bread?

-I have used all purpose flour.
+I have used all-purpose flour.
 However, you can certainly use half all-purpose flour and half wheat flour.
-If you want to taste restaurant style Naan, you have to use all purpose flour.
-The restaurant texture and flavor comes with it.
+If you want to taste restaurant-style Naan, you have to use all-purpose flour.
+The restaurant texture and flavour comes with it.
 You can just use whole wheat flour as well.

 What Can We Serve with Naan Bread?